eegsynth/eegsynth/doc/installation-linux.md

 ### Install audio

-This is only needed for the software synthesizer module, which runs fine on OS X but which still has issues on the Raspberry Pi.
+This is only needed for the software synthesizer module.
+Note that good quality and smooth audio output on the Raspberry Pi requires an external audio card.

 ```
 sudo apt-get install python-pyaudio